cschpc/elmfire-on-KNL/Reports/Optimization.md

 <!-- why did this work -->
 A better solution is to divide particles into separate bins, each bin contains a subset of particles whose writes go to a specific part of the array.
 We can then for each bin create a thread than handles the particles within that bin, the thread would create its own subset of the array to where the writes would initially go, once the thread has processed all the particles the local chunk of the array would be written out to the global array, taking care only to allow one thread to write to the global array at one time.
 That way we completely eliminate the need to mark the array as a reduction variable, saving the need for a larger OpenMP stack size and saving memory usage.

-Since we already sort the particles based on how far they are from the center it makes sense to use the same approach to the binning, we created bins based on how far from the center the particles are and created one bin "for each ring of particles (clumsy needs fixing)".
+Since we already sort the particles based which grid ring they fall into it makes sense to use the same approach to the binning, we created bins based on the grid rings and included a few rings into each bin.
+As each ring needs a significant amount of ghost data around them making the rings too thin will negatively affect the performance.

 <!-- pseudo code on how this was done -->
 ```